Short Answer

 Contract Snapshot

-This market resolves to YES if Ghana qualifies from Group L for the Round of 32 in the 2026 FIFA World Cup; otherwise, it resolves to NO. Trading began on December 12, 2025, at 10:00 AM EST, and the market will close after the outcome is declared, or by July 11, 2026, at 10:00 AM EDT, with payouts projected 9 minutes after closing.
-Outcomes will be verified by ESPN and FIFA, and individuals with material, non-public information or affiliations with the relevant league, teams, or source agencies are prohibited from trading.
+This market resolves "Yes" if Croatia qualifies from Group L for the Round of 32 in the 2026 FIFA World Cup; otherwise, it resolves "No." The market opened on December 12, 2025, and will close after the outcome occurs, or by July 11, 2026, at 10:00 AM EDT.
+The outcome will be verified using information from ESPN and FIFA, with payouts projected 9 minutes after the market closes.

 Available Contracts